 Internet and technology

 The internet has enabled clients very easy access to get what they need from Hillcrest.
 Advances in the technology have also brought the property management industry tools that have improved efficiency and service.
-This includes internal software as well as tools like Hillcrest’s billing platform Strong Room and property management software Pilera.
+This includes internal software as well as tools like Hillcrest’s billing platform Strong Room and property management software Vantaca.
 These tools have been crucial in serving our ever-growing team and portfolio of communities.

 Of course, today’s easy access to information on the internet also poses challenges.
 Like most companies, Hillcrest finds ways to educate customers who come across confusing or incorrect information online.
 Joel was educating customers before the internet, by being a part of the Apartment & Condominium News.